Next Foundation: Environment

-Zero Invasive Predators (ZIP) is a development and research organisation focused on technologies and processes to keep large areas of New Zealand’s mainland free of predators (primarily rats, stoats and possums) to regenerate New Zealand’s native bird life.
-ZIP is also supported by the New Zealand Department of Conservation, local philanthropists Gareth and Sam Morgan and some major Dairy companies, including Fonterra, Open Country, Synlait, Miraka, Tatua and Westland Milk Products.
+Zero Invasive Predators (ZIP) is a development and research organisation focused on technologies and processes to keep large areas of New Zealand's mainland free of predators (primarily rats, stoats and possums) to regenerate New Zealand's native bird life.
+ZIP is also supported by the New Zealand Department of Conservation, local philanthropists Gareth and Sam Morgan and some major dairy companies, including Fonterra, Open Country, Synlait, Miraka, Tatua and Westland Milk Products.

-Project Taranaki Mounga is a ten-year $24 million project, controlling pests and reintroducing native bird and bat species in the 34,000ha of Egmont National Park.
-It is a partnership between NEXT Foundation, DOC, local iwi, Shell, TSB Community Trust, Landcare Research, Jasmine Social Investments and the wider Taranaki community.
-A milestone for the project was hit in April 2017 where the North Island Robin was reintroduced.
-The project was the winner of the Philanthropy and Partnership category in this years Green Ribbon Awards.
+Project Taranaki Mounga is a ten-year $24 million project, controlling pests and reintroducing native bird and bat species in the 34,000 ha of Egmont National Park.
+It is a partnership between NEXT Foundation, the Department of Conservation, local iwi, Shell, TSB Community Trust, Landcare Research, Jasmine Social Investments and the wider Taranaki community.
+A milestone for the project was hit in April 2017 where the North Island robin was reintroduced.
+The project was the winner of the Philanthropy and Partnership category in that year's Green Ribbon Awards.

 Predator Free Wellington City is a partnership between the NEXT Foundation, Wellington City Council and the Greater Wellington Regional Council, to make Wellington the first predator-free capital in the world.
 NEXT Foundation has also supported Kelvin Hastie as the NEXT Predator Free Community Champion to help make this project a success.

 Rotoroa Island is an island in the Hauraki Gulf next to Waiheke Island.
-The Rotoroa Island Trust’s vision is for the island to become a sanctuary where people can experience the wonder of New Zealand wildlife.
-Rotoroa Island is a conservation park in the Hauraki Gulf for endangered species like Kiwi and Takahe, and also offers an environmental educational programme for schools through its strong relationship with Auckland Zoo.
+The Rotoroa Island Trust's vision is for the island to become a sanctuary where people can experience the wonder of New Zealand wildlife.
+Rotoroa Island is a conservation park in the Hauraki Gulf for endangered species like kiwi and takahē, and also offers an environmental educational programme for schools through its strong relationship with Auckland Zoo.

 Project Janszoon aims to transform the ecological prospects of the Abel Tasman National Park.
 Project Janszoon is part of the Tomorrow Accord which commits the government to maintaining the projects once they have achieved agreed ecological indicators.
 Project Janszoon was the winner of the Conservation, Habitat and Diversity section of the Green Ribbon Environmental Awards.

+Additional current projects include Predator Free South Westland, Hauraki Gulf Restoration, The Native Carbon Initiative, Predator Free Rakiura, and Te Manahuna Aoraki.